haskus/packages/doc/manual/src/stdlib/binary.typ

 to a bit of the word: if the bit is set the flag is active, otherwise the flag isn't active.

-`haskus-binary` uses the `CBitSet` class to get the bit offset of each flag.
+`haskus-base` uses the `CBitSet` class to get the bit offset of each flag.
 By default, it uses the Enum instance to get the bit offsets as in the following
 example: